Kim Boua

 Program: Neurosciences

-Current advisor: Rotating in the lab of Harrison W. Gabel, PhD
+Current advisor: Harrison W. Gabel, PhD

 Undergraduate university: Duke University